 Consider Your Cleaning Accessories

 Looking for eco friendly brush options?
 Look for dish-washing brushes made from sustainably-harvested wood, and the bristles from plants.
 Make sure the dish-washing brush you use can be composted at the end of its life.
-Walnut sponges can be fantastic as well.
+A Swedish Dish Cloth is a great tool that can be used for washing and drying.
 Whatever you choose, use it well so it lasts!
 Happy washing!